caxy/symfonylive-sf-2017-decoupled-apps/slides/2_who-what-why.md

 **An application which has its front-end decoupled from its back-end,<br/> where the front-end interfaces with a back-end API**

-///

-##### Example
+Note:
+First... what is a decoupled application?

+some of you may know and some of you may not. and there are a few ways to answer that question...

+but for the context of this talk... a decoupled app is an application which has its front-end decoupled from its back-end, where the front-end interfaces with a back-end API

+an example of this would be:

 A single-page application (SPA) built in React that interfaces with a REST API built in Symfony.

-Note:
-A decoupled application in the context of this talk is an application which has a front-end that is completely decoupled from a back-end API.
+but what does that mean? and why does that matter? ...

 ---